-Fig. 9 shows a line segment joining points S1 and S2 and which represents the linear combination of the two bargaining solutions relative to subspaces P1 and P2 respectively.
-Along this line segment, there are all the possible probabilistic combinations of S1 and S2.
-Also represented are all the possible utility side-payments which, given solution S2 - the more efficient one and nearest to the north-east frontier - may be agreed to redress player 1's loss for agreeing to give up control over the firm.
-The utility transfer in L is calculated as the constitutional agreement within P3, i.e. a subset of the all-encompassing payoff space P, which is constructed as the convex hull of the sub-game spaces P1 and P2 representing institutionally feasible sub-games.
+Fig. 9 shows a line segment joining points S_1 and S_2 and that represents the linear combination of the two bargaining solutions relative to subspaces P_1 and P_2 respectively.
+Along this line segment, there are all the possible probabilistic combinations of S_1 and S_2 .
+Also represented are all the possible utility side-payments which, given solution S_2 - the more efficient one and nearest to the north-east frontier - may be agreed to redress player 1's loss for agreeing to give up control over the firm.
+The utility transfer in L is calculated as the constitutional agreement within P_3 , i.e. a subset of the all-encompassing payoff space P, which is constructed as the convex hull of the sub-game spaces P_1 and P_2 representing institutionally feasible sub-games.
 The status quo is assumed to be at the origin.
-Hence L is the NBS of P3, and thus is also proportional to relative needs contingent to this subspace P3.
-This last property may be seen by considering that the slope of the line segment joining S1 and S2 has the same slope, with inverse sign, as the dashed line joining the origin (status quo) and L, where it is incident on S1S2, which in fact is the frontier of the convex (compact) space P3.
+Hence, L is the NBS of P_3 , and thus is also proportional to relative needs contingent to this subspace P_3 .
+This last property may be seen by considering that the slope of the line segment joining S_1 and S_2 is the same, with inverse sign, as the dashed line joining the origin (status quo) and L, where it is incident on S_1S_2 , which in fact is the frontier of the convex (compact) space P_3 .